×

 When we asked expats and global nomads about the quality of medical care in Venezuela, they replied:

 "Healthcare services in Venezuela are provided by both public and private institutions.
 The public healthcare system is funded by the government and is free for all citizens.
 However, the quality of public healthcare is often inadequate due to a lack of resources and infrastructure.
 Foreign residents do not have access to the public healthcare system, but they can use private healthcare services.
-Expats in Venezuela typically use private healthcare services, as they are more reliable and offer better quality care," said one expat living in Venezuela.
+Expats in Venezuela typically use private healthcare services, as they are more reliable and offer better quality care," replied one expat when asked about moving to Venezuela.

 What are medical services in Venezuela like?